Skip to main content

 What Are Capital Expansion Fees?#

 Capital expansion fees (CEFs) require new developments to pay a proportionate share of infrastructure costs to “buy-in” to the level of service the City of Fort Collins provides for Fire, Police, General Government facilities, Neighborhood Parks and Community Parks.
 Additionally, the City also has a similar but separate transportation capital expansion fee (TCEF) designed to recoup transportation infrastructure costs.
 This concept of growth paying for the impact of growth is a policy decision that past City Councils have made.
-Fees are paid upon application of a building permit by a builder/developer and assessed by land use type.
+Fees are paid prior to or at the issuance of a building permit by a builder/developer and are assessed by land use type.

 Why Do The Fees Change?#

-Additionally, fees are updated annually to account for inflation indices including the Denver Boulder Greeley Consumer Price Index and the Engineering News Record Cost of Construction Index.
+These fees are also adjusted annually to account for the impacts of inflation – CEF’s utilize the Denver Boulder Greeley Consumer Price Index and TCEF uses the Engineering News Record Cost of Construction Index.

 David Lenz | dlenz@fcgov.com | 970.221.6608